Sidebar

 Adopting an open access policy puts us in good company with colleagues at many of the most forward-thinking and prestigious research institutions in the world.
 Increasingly, both public and private research funding organizations are also adopting open access policies.
 A list of institutions, organizations, and funders with open access policies is available at http://roarmap.eprints.org/.

-3. What will actually happen under this policy?
+What actually happens under this policy?

 This policy creates a limited right for the University to share scholarly articles with the world in order to foster access to the wealth of knowledge produced at the University of Minnesota.
 This policy does not require any particular action on the part of authors: it does not require the deposit of articles with the University, or with any other archive; nor does it prevent authors from publishing in any outlet of their choosing.
 Authors can request that the University's license be waived, and such requests will be automatically granted.

 For authors who do wish to leave the University's license intact, individuals may share their articles themselves, or may look to the Libraries for active support in sharing content.
-These articles will be made available to the world via our open access repository, the Digital Conservancy (or a similar successor service.)
+These articles will be made available to the world via our open access repository, the Digital Conservancy (or a similar successor service).
 Maintained by University Libraries staff, materials in the Conservancy will benefit from greater exposure to search engines (including Google Scholar), greater accessibility to scholars around the world (and often increased citation counts), and will be preserved and migrated to new distribution formats as those formats inevitably progress.
+Articles that authors choose to share will never be sold for-profit, nor transferred to anyone else for for-profit purposes – the license granted to the University under this policy is flexible, but limited to the goals of open access, dissemination, and preservation.
+Moreover, sale for profit is expressly prohibited by the terms of the license.

-4. What are the "public benefits" of open access?
+What are the "public benefits" of open access?

 The most obvious public benefit of open access is that research results will be more accessible to more people in more locations.
 Currently, most individuals have very limited access to research publications – open access makes published results available to researchers and scholars affiliated with smaller institutions or non-profit organizations, and researchers and scholars in developing countries.
 This may spur additional scholarly progress or entrepreneurial innovation.
+Even individuals who do currently have access to publications via subscription services may find benefits from open access, such as easier collaboration with colleagues at other institutions, more accessible and affordable course readings for students, or by enabling new forms of scholarship such as computational analysis.

-5. How does this policy benefit authors?
+How does this policy benefit authors?

 As the policy text mentions, open access can "promote greater reach and impact for articles" – a number of studies have shown that articles that are freely available online often have increased citation rates and impact, though these benefits seem to vary across disciplines.
 Open access articles are also more easily discovered by researchers using online tools such as Google Scholar, and are more easily linked to and discussed in public forums.